schrockblock/eson/README.md

 ## What makes Eson special?

-- Eson allows you to serialize any type of class into a JSON dictionary, and deserialize JSON into any `NSObject`.
+- Eson allows you to serialize any type of class into a JSON dictionary, and deserialize JSON into any `NSObject` (now including nested `NSObject`s as well!).

 - It automatically converts between `llamaCase` property names and `snake_case_json_keys` for you